ziyu-guo/diffusers/docs/source/en/optimization/smoothcache.md

 [SmoothCache](https://huggingface.co/papers/2411.10510) is a training-free acceleration technique designed to enhance the performance of Diffusion Transformer (DiT) pipelines.
 It reduces the need for computationally expensive operations via caching schemes based on layer-wise error analysis.
-SmoothCache applies to different models and modalities.
+SmoothCache offers fine-grained control over individual components.
+For instance, you can selectively enable caching for cross-attention or self-attention blocks based on their specific error distribution.
+This makes SmoothCache flexible across different pipelines and modalities.
-It also offers plug-and-play integration with [Diffusers DiT Pipeline](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/dit/pipeline_dit.py),
+It also provides seamless, plug-and-play integration with [Diffusers DiT Pipeline](https://github.com/huggingface/diffusers/blob/main/src/diffusers/pipelines/dit/pipeline_dit.py).

 ## Quick Start